neacsum/snyder/2-general/sect_4.md

 For special cases:
 (1) $s = h k$ if meridians and parallels intersect at right angles ($\theta' = 90&deg;$);
 (2) $h = k$ and $\omega = 0$ if the map is conformal;
-(3) $h = l/k$ on an equal-area map if meridians and parallels intersect at right angles.[^2]
+(3) $h = 1/k$ on an equal-area map if meridians and parallels intersect at right angles.[^2]

 ## DISTORTION FOR PROJECTIONS OF THE ELLIPSOID
-The derivation of the above formulas for the sphere utilizes the basic formulas for the length of a given spacing (usually l&deg; or 1 radian) along a given meridian or a given parallel.
+The derivation of the above formulas for the sphere utilizes the basic formulas for the length of a given spacing (usually 1&deg; or 1 radian) along a given meridian or a given parallel.
 The following formulas give the length of a radian of latitude ($L_\phi$) and of longitude ($L_\lambda$) for the sphere:
 {{<math tag="4-16">}} L_\phi = R {{</math>}}
 {{<math tag="4-17">}} L_\lambda = R \cos{\phi} {{</math>}}
 where $R$ is the radius of the sphere.
 For the length of 1&deg; of latitude or longitude, these values are multiplied by $\pi/180$.